 Architectural Diagram

-GotAPI Framework Summary
+GotAPI Framework and 3DP Plug-in External Interfaces

 This section summarizes how the GotAPI framework works, in which the DWAPI is functioning.
 This section adheres to the specifications that are defined by GotAPI 1.1 [GotAPI 1.1].